What is in this leaflet

 Teveten Plus lowers high blood pressure, which doctors call hypertension.

-Teveten Plus contains two active medicines, eprosartan and hydrochlorothiazide, both of which act in different ways to lower your blood pressure.
+Teveten Plus contains two active ingredients, eprosartan and hydrochlorothiazide, both of which act in different ways to lower your blood pressure.

 Eprosartan belongs to a group of medicines called angiotensin-II receptor antagonists.
-Eprosartan works by blocking the action of a substance called angiotensin II.
-As a result it helps relax the blood vessels and helps lower your blood pressure.
+Eprosartan works by blocking the action of a substance called angiotensin-II, helping to relax the blood vessels and lower your blood pressure.

 Hydrochlorothiazide belongs to a group of medicines known as diuretics, or water (fluid) tablets.
 It works by making your kidneys pass more water and salt.
 This helps reduce high blood pressure and some forms of swelling.